rubynor/rails-setup/README.md

 ```

-3. **Copy the gemfile and bundle install.
-Here is our recomendation:**
+### 3. Copy the gemfile and bundle install.
+Here is our recomendation:
  https://github.com/rubynor/rails-setup/blob/master/Gemfile

 ```